Joey: So I am here today with Beverly Lindstrom, who is the Chief Operating Officer for pre-employ.com. Thank you so much for coming, Beverly.

-Beverly: Yeah, absolutely, absolutely.
-The onus is to… Even the Office of Inspector General has said there’s an obligation to check the individual state list and all of the federal applicable department and healthcare sanctions.
+Beverly: Yes, absolutely!
+Even the Office of Inspector General has said there’s an obligation to check the individual state list and all of the federal applicable department and healthcare sanctions.
 So ignorance of the law does not excuse it.
 If you’re debarred from one, you’re debarred from all.
 And just because you only checked one list, that doesn’t get you out of it.
 They all need to be checked.

-Joey: So if I was… Give me some idea of the funding potential loss here.
-If you had a nurse or a nurse practitioner, something like that on staff, and they were on that exclusion list.
+Joey: Give me some idea of the funding potential loss here.
+If you had a nurse or a nurse practitioner, something like that on staff.
+They were on that exclusion list.
 You don’t know about it because you’re only using OIG.
 That data’s not… Like you said, it could take months to propagate.
-And then it comes out Okay, yeah, you’ve had this person on payroll, you’ve had this person dealing with patients for the last month.
+And then, it comes out okay.
+You’ve had this person on payroll.
+You’ve had this person dealing with patients for the last month.
 Do you have any idea like what kind of funding loss that could potentially be?

 Beverly: That’s a huge amount.
 And when you look at the risk factors, three out of every thousand health care workers are on the list or seven out of every thousand have been on the list.
-10 out of every thousand have a revoked license.
-I mean those are… They’re not huge numbers but they’re very expensive numbers, and they’re significant.
+Ten out of every thousand have a revoked license.
+They’re not huge numbers but they’re very expensive numbers, and they’re significant.

 Beverly: Well, we have the ability to work with whatever your existing system is that you have for payroll.
 So if you wanna send a one-time list or provide your single list, and then just provide your active employees each month thereafter, that’s great.
 If the preference is a single first time list and then just provide the added new hires or terminations of employees, that would work too.
 So it’s a complex searching the fastest, but implementing our program is not.
 It’s very easy and we’ll work with whatever your situation is.

 Joey: Well, two things that’s gonna do.
 Number one, that’s gonna potentially cut down a lot of administrative overhead.
-If I heard you right, if I only have to provide my employee list one time, and then I just give you the changes, like we had a couple of nurses leave, we added a physician, a medical assistant, things like that, that’s gonna make my administrative overhead substantially less.
-And also I think quality assurance is going up because if I have to aggregate a list every month then the potential to let somebody fall into the cracks just goes up.
+If I heard you right, if I only have to provide my employee list one time, and then I just give you the changes, like we had a couple of nurses leave, we added a physician, a medical assistant, things like that.
+That’s gonna make my administrative overhead substantially less.
+And also, I think quality assurance is going up because if I have to aggregate a list every month then the potential to let somebody fall into the cracks just goes up.
 Many time, production goes up, quality assurance goes down.
-So do I understand that right, that I could just provide you that list and then provide you changes on a monthly basis?
+So do I understand that right?
+I could just provide you that list and then provide you changes on a monthly basis?

-Joey: You know, that sounds like it’s gonna reduce costs and when you were talking I thought about the larger health organizations that span multiple states, that have hundreds if not thousands of employees.
-The administrative overhead of getting that, the logistics of ensuring that those lists are correct, this can clean up so much of that because I know that there’s… I can’t remember the exact percentage, maybe you’ll know this, but it’s like the number of states exclusion lists that do not get reported up to the OIG, it’s pretty high, right?
+Joey: You know, that sounds like it’s gonna reduce costs.
+When you were talking, I thought about the larger health organizations that span multiple states, that have hundreds if not thousands of employees.
+The administrative overhead of getting that, the logistics of ensuring that those lists are correct, this can clean up so much of that.
+I can’t remember the exact percentage.
+Maybe you’ll know this, but it’s like the number of states exclusion lists that do not get reported up to the OIG.
+It’s pretty high, right?
 It’s not just like one or two states.
 It’s a big number, right?

 Beverly: It’s half.